Medical Assisting

 The Cleveland State Community College Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Commission on Accreditation of Allied Health Education Programs, 9355 - 113th St. N., #7709, Seminole, FL 33775, 727-210-2350.
 The CSCC Medical Assisting Associate’s degree program has been accredited since 1998.

-Students applying for admission to the program must meet the admission requirements for the Medical Assisting program.
 Upon successful completion of the Medical Assisting curriculum, students will have acquired the knowledge and skills to establish eligibility for the Certified Medical Assistant (CMA [AAMA]) exam.
 Upon certification, graduates will have a reasonable opportunity to secure employment in a field related to the profession.

 For more information, please contact the Medical Assisting Program Director at 423-614-8702.